-The mission of the Public Works Department is to provide quality, efficient services that meet and support the infrastructure demands of Sugar Mountain, and enhance the quality of life for our residents, businesses and visitors through the construction, operation and maintenance of a safe, effective and aesthetic physical environment.
+The Village of Sugar Mountain Public Works Department works hard to provide quality, efficient services that meet and support the infrastructure demands of our mountain, and enhance the quality of life for our residents, businesses and visitors through the construction, operation and maintenance of a safe, effective and aesthetic physical environment.

 - Providing and maintaining an efficient system of roads and pathways made safe and easily accessible by those that travel on them.

 - Maintenance of the Village’s landscaped medians and public rights-of-way.

 - Providing street maintenance, curb and gutter construction and repair, storm drainage maintenance, snow removal, and maintenance of road signs and markings.

 The Village of Sugar Mountain provides trash collection services to all Sugar Mountain taxpayers.
 Dumpster service is contracted through Republic Services and The Village of Sugar Mountain Public Works Department provides residential service.
 All trash must be bagged because we only have an “open bed” truck to transport the trash to the landfill.
 Current schedule for trash pick-up is on MONDAYS and THURSDAYS beginning 8:00 a.m.
 Collection will move to the following workday if a Holiday falls on a Monday or Thursday.

 HOLIDAYS: New Year’s Day, Martin Luther King Birthday, Good Friday, Memorial Day, Independence Day, Labor Day, Veteran’s Day, Thanksgiving Thursday & Friday, Christmas Eve & Day